helminthiases/infections/README.md

 <br>

-Each JSON data set undergoes the series steps that the table below outlines.
+Each JSON data file undergoes the series steps that the table below outlines.
 The statement/command

 ````shell
   python src/main.py